 The Grotto Santa Maria is another beautiful trail, and one that’s often dubbed a ‘hidden gem’.
 Built by a religious man from Holland in the eighteenth century, it’s made up of a series of fourteen sculptures and crosses that lead you up to the grotto and chapel.

 Services are still held there every Sunday and tourists (if respectful, of course) are more than welcome to join, should they wish to.
 It’s tucked away not far from Trikora, and is a pretty, interesting trail that we strongly suggest adding to your itinerary.

 Where to Stay in Bintan

 As for where to stay in Bintan, one of the newer and most highly recommended additions to the Bintan resort scene is The Residence Bintan.

-Complete with stunning infinity pool, faultless service, a heavenly spa and glorious chilled-out vibe, it’s a beachside property that’s well deserving of its five-star status.
+Complete with a stunning infinity pool, faultless service, a heavenly spa, and glorious chilled-out vibe, it’s a beachside property that’s well deserving of its five-star status.